J0AOLucas/undergraduation_backend/README.md

 - Node.js (version 14 or higher)
 - Firebase credentials file (key.json)
-- .env file with all credentials
+- .env file with all credentials in the root

 ## Installation